Tītī / Muttonbird Islands

-The Tītī / Muttonbird Islands are located near Stewart Island in the far south of New Zealand.
+The Tītī / Muttonbird Islands are an island group near Stewart Island in the far south of New Zealand.
 The islands are not permanently inhabited, and are named for the traditional seasonal harvesting ("muttonbirding") of the sooty shearwater by Māori.
 These birds are known as "muttonbirds" due to their supposedly mutton-like taste.

 History

 In May 2006, the north-eastern chain was the scene of tragedy when the fishing boat Kotuku capsized with the loss of six lives, close to Women's Island.